balanced/balanced-docs/api/refunds.rst

 .. cssclass:: method-section

-list all refunds for an account
+List All Refunds For an Account
 -------------------------------

 Returns a list of refunds you've previously created against a specific account.